valiantlynx/valiantos/README.md

 ![screenshot](screenshot.webp)

-# "TheoOS" (hehe)
+# "ValiantOs"

-An OS-looking thingy made by me.
+An OS-looking thingy.

-Inspired by Yashash Pugalia's [win11-svelte](https://github.com/yashash-pugalia/win11-svelte).
+This is a Fork of [TheoOS](https://github.com/TheoIsDumb/TheoOS).

 ## Resources